eefweenink/Migadu-Small-Group-Mail-Distribution/docs/mailbox-setup.md

 ✅ Once the recipient has confirmed the forwarding, the mailbox is active, and all incoming emails will be automatically forwarded to the external address.

 ### Repeat this for all external forwarding mailboxes

+## 3. Setup Mailboxes for the Mail Distribution System

+Follow the steps above to create a mailbox.

+**Important:** Do **NOT** set up external forwarding or the Sieve script for these mailboxes.
+Skip the sections **Configure Forwarding** and **Configure Sieve Script (Webmail Side)**.

+> Note: Refer to the Mail Distribution System setup for mailbox names and group allocation.